 \section{Conclusion}

-In this paper, we build on our previous work by using two new datasets: \emph{Anti-Social} and \emph{Anti-Asian}.
+In this paper, we build on our previous work using two new datasets: \emph{Anti-Social} and \emph{Anti-Asian}.
 The new datasets gave enough bandwidth to continue experimenting with the old model {DRAGNET} to forecast hate intensity profiles.
 By adding the structural graph information critical for any Twitter reply chain, we suggested a new model, \model.
 GNN-augmented \model\ outperformed all baselines, including {DRAGNET}, by a large margin.
-We then used several ablations to compare {DRAGNET} and \model\ in order to figure out why our model was able to outperform the existing architecture.
+We then used several ablations to compare {DRAGNET} and \model\ to figure out why our model outperformed the existing architecture.

-In the future, we would like to see if we can build a meaningful association of hate intensity profiles at the branch level of the reply chain's tree structure by using sophisticated structural graph information.
+In the future, we would like to build a meaningful association of hate intensity profiles at the branch level of the reply chain's tree structure using sophisticated structural graph information.
 We would also like to look into how user data can be used to predict hate intensity scores.
 Human-annotated hate intensity datasets can be included.
 Our ultimate goal, sooner or later, would be to stop the spread of hate speech as soon as possible after the first tweet appears on Twitter.